kappakappa/mastermind/README.md

 # MasterMind
 MasterMind game require a digits sequence for guess the secret code.
-In output provides a hint on the number of right digits, in the right position, and on the number of right digits on wrong position.
+Output provides a hint on the number of right digits, in the right position, and on the number of right digits on wrong position.
 There is no limit on the number of attempts to guess the secret code.

 ## How do I use MasterMind?